puppycodes/lounge/README.md

 ### Running from source

-The following commands install the development version of The Lounge.
-A word of
+The following commands install the development version of The Lounge:
-caution: while it is the most recent codebase, this is not production-ready!

 ```sh
 git clone https://github.com/thelounge/lounge.git